wbcomdesigns/WooCommerce-Open-Graph/README.txt

 == Description ==

-This plugin will add an extended feature to the big name “ WooCommerce ” that will adds well executed and accurate Open Graph Meta Tags to your site with title,description and WooCommerce featured  image.
+This plugin will add an extended feature to the big name “ WooCommerce ” that will adds well executed and accurate Open Graph Meta Tags to your site's <HEAD>...</HEAD> with title,description and WooCommerce featured image.By adding the meta tags,your site products/pages will be fully shareable to social sites.This plugin also provide you a feature to share your products/pages from product individual page directly by using social media share buttons.

 == Installation ==